millesime/millesime/README.md

 # Compiler

-Compile you PHP code into Phar archive.
+Compile you PHP application into Phar archive.

 ```
 cd /your/project/